Cooking with arthritis

 First, fry the onion on a medium heat for about 5 minutes until soft, then add the garlic paste, chilli paste and ginger paste and stir.
 Add the ground coriander and ground cumin, the tomato puree and the can of chopped tomatoes.
 Next. add the mixed beans, pour in the vegetable stock.
 Add the spinach and kale and simmer for 15 minutes.
 Serve with crusty bread, pasta or brown rice for a delicious and nutritious supper.

-Healthy green bean stew
+Healthy bean and green stew

 Aids and adaptations that make cooking with arthritis easier